CCThompson82/reacher/Report.md

 training regime over the course of 100 episodes, without random action selection.

 ### Loading the product model
-The final model weights can be restored and evaluated by running the `evaluate_product_model.py` script, which loads the checkpoint weights from a mounted directory in the base docker image.
+The final model weights can be restored and evaluated by running `make mount-prodmod` from inside a docker container, and then `python3 ./scripts/evaluate.py`.
+The make command mounts pretrained checkpoint weights from a mounted directory in the base docker image.
 The docker image is freely available at `ccthompson/drlnd:0.0.7` and will be pulled automatically via the installation instructions in the README.